-- A Visit with Mehitable, Cape May’s Last Mitten Knitter- This first-person interpretative program introduces you to Mehitable Vanaman Wade Simpson, a 19th century resident of Cape May County.
-Mehitable was one of the last women in the county to raise sheep, shear the wool, spin the yarn, and knit her own mittens for trade with Philadelphia merchants.
+- A Visit with Mehitable, Cape May’s Last Mitten Knitter: This first-person interpretative program introduces you to Mehitable Vanaman Wade Simpson, a 19th-century resident of Cape May County.
+Mehitable was one of the last women in the county to raise sheep, shear the wool, spin the yarn, and knit her own mittens, a once-popular trade with Philadelphia merchants.

-An honorarium is requested for each speaker and varies depending upon the type and length of program.
-To request a speaker please contact Patricia Raspa at (609) 898-2300, ext.
-10 or firstname.lastname@example.org.
+An honorarium of $150.00 is requested for each speaker.
+To request a speaker please contact John Ryan at (609) 898-2300, ext.
+18 or email@example.com.
 A minimum of two weeks advance notice is suggested.